shopware/shopware/adr/2023-05-10-experimental-features.md

 While the UI and processes and functionalities of a single feature may change considerably during the experimental phase, we won't discard any data that was generated when the feature was actively used in a previous stage, meaning that even if there are changes to the underlying data, we will migrate the existing data.
 This ensures that customers using early version of the feature can continue working with that feature.

-As said earlier experimental features do not hone our backwards compatibility promise, allowing us to react more flexible to the feedback we gather based on the earlier iterations of the feature.
+As said earlier experimental features do not hone our backwards compatibility promise, allowing us to react more flexibly to the feedback we gather based on the earlier iterations of the feature.

 ### Killing a feature